 Image Credit: Pexels.com

-Customers have gone mobile and every business that does not have an option to be present on the move is missing out on biz and trade opportunities.
+Customers have gone mobile and every business should consider developing a mobile app to capture business opportunities.
 Luckily, mobile responsive design and application (app) design are here to help you claim your spot in the mobile frontier.

 But, first, you need to know what responsive web design means and what is an app design all about.